Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 For many job hunters, the recruiter is their first point of contact with a company, making the recruiter’s work extremely important.
 Let’s take a look at how recruitment is changing in order to fulfill changing demands.

-• Online Hiring: In a poll, 70 percent of businesses reported that at least 50% of their hiring & onboarding takes place online.
+• Online Hiring: In a poll, 70% of businesses reported that at least 50% of their hiring & onboarding takes place online.

 • One-third of businesses say they are ready to employ remote employees from any location on the planet.